From $\log \pi$ to $\pi$: Taming Divergence in Soft Clipping via Bilateral Decoupled Decay of Probability Gradient Weight: Methodology

 \paragraph{Minimal Bias Estimation.} A critical challenge of existing RL algorithms is their deviation from the distribution correction principle of IS, resulting in significant bias relative to the true policy gradient.
 DGPO minimizes this bias to establish a stronger theoretical guarantee, which is the key factor for higher convergence bounds of model performance.
 Table~\ref{tab:bias_comparison} presents a comparative analysis of bias (proofs provided in Appendix~\ref{app:bias_proof}).

-Notably, while CISPO and GPPO theoretically achieve minimal left-boundary bias when $n>1$, they suffer from divergent gradient weights, constituting the root cause of training collapse.
-DGPO uniquely balances these objectives: it ensures gradient continuity and adaptive convergence while achieving minimal bias at $n=1$, and maintaining a constant bias ratio relative to CISPO/GPPO for $n>1$, thus offering a robust trade-off between stability and theoretical correctness.
+While CISPO and GPPO theoretically achieve minimal left-boundary bias when $n>1$, they suffer from divergent gradient weights, constituting the root of training collapse.
+DGPO balances these objectives: it ensures gradient continuity and adaptive convergence while achieving minimal bias at $n=1$ and maintaining a constant bias ratio relative to CISPO/GPPO for $n>1$, thus offering a trade-off between stability and correctness.